Blog/Industry

 Left side shows frustration with sandbox restrictions and broken AI loops, right side shows a smoother workflow with Orchids

-Key point: Orchids closes the gap between idea and working product by letting you bring your own AI subscription and build across any stack without platform restrictions.
+Key Point: Orchids eliminates the gap between idea and working software by letting you bring your own AI subscription (ChatGPT, Claude, Gemini, or GitHub Copilot) and build across any stack without platform restrictions.

 Three-step flow showing describe idea, generate prototype, and deploy live